LandryCarroll-BR/v2/content/developer/about/index.md

 ---
-type: "developer"
+type: 'developer'
 one: "Glad you stopped by!
-My name is Landry, and I'm passionate about designing and creating websites and web applications.
-I started coding back in 2020 because I needed some custom CSS for a Squarespace site and something clicked (pun intended).
-The next thing I know, I'm enrolled in web development courses, and since then, I've never looked back."
+My name is Landry, and my coding journey began unexpectedly in 2020 when I found myself needing custom CSS for a Squarespace site.
+That moment ignited a passion for web development that has since become my life's focus.
+Specializing in Next.js applications and WordPress sites, I've honed my skills to create elegant, user-friendly digital experiences."

-two: "My first web developer job was in 2021 as an Intern with Entrepreneurs Across Borders, during which I helped build their landing page using Wild Apricot CMS."

-three: "Today, I'm focused on learning new technologies and improving my programming chops while continuing to work full-time as a graphic designer at Ecoscience Resource Group."
+two: "What sets me apart is my unwavering curiosity.
+I'm not just a developer; I'm a perpetual learner.
+Whether it's exploring emerging technologies or perfecting the art of brewing coffee (which is my cherished hobby), I'm always eager to embrace new challenges.
+My ultimate dream is to leverage technology to empower educators and enhance the teaching space.
+Join me on this exciting journey of innovation and knowledge!"

 tech:
-  - JS (ES6+)
+  - Javascript
   - HTML
   - CSS
   - React
-  - Redux
+  - Nextjs
-  - Firebase
+  - Wordpress
-  - Material UI
+  - Tailwind
   - GraphQL
-  - Git
+  - T3 Stack
-  - Gatsby
+  - Framer Motion
 ---